 e.
 Sort the Result of a Query Using ldapsearch

-We can also use the ldapsearch command to sort the results of a query by considering the main input and output options.
+We can also use the ldapsearch command to sort the result of a query by considering the main input and the output options.
 So, we will sort the results of our query using the ‘’uidnumber’’

 In the below command, the –S flag in the utility sorts the result using the defined attribute.
 And since we only have two entries, in this case, they will assume uidnumber 6020 and 6021.
 The output for the above utility will be as indicated below.